 Sooner or later you may need to move your Azure assets to either another Azure resource group or to another Azure subscription.
 This is easy to do and is helpful while arranging your assets for the executives or charging situations.
-Before moving any assets it's ideal to investigate the accompanying checklist before moving resources.
+Before moving any assets, it's ideal to investigate the accompanying checklist before Migrating Azure Resources.

-Before jumping into the procedure itself, I’d like to add some critical information here that if the count of resources of a resource group is more than 100+, for now, it’d not be possible to perform the migration using the GUI and PowerShell must be used for this purpose.
-The reason for that is, only 100 resources get listed on one single page as per the design of Azure and to select the resources from multiple pages in one go isn’t something supported by Azure for the time being.
-Hope they’ll change it in the near future.
+Before jumping into the procedure itself, I'd like to add some critical information here that if the count of resources of a resource group is more than 100+, for now, it'd not be possible to perform the migration using the GUI and PowerShell must be used for this purpose.
+The reason for that is, only 100 resources get listed on one single page as per the design of Azure and to select the objects from multiple pages in one go isn't something supported by Azure for the time being.
+Hope you'll learn more about Migrating Azure Resources here.

-As a way around for the 100+ resources issue, you may try to delete the useless resources placed in a resource group to trickle down its count to 100 at max.
+As a way around for the 100+ objects issue, you may try to delete the useless objects placed in a resource group to trickle down its count to 100 at max.

 Alright how about we begin?
-In this article, I'll be moving an Azure Resource Group with various resources over to another Azure Subscription.
-After the checklist has been seen and accompanied, it’s time to move the Resources.
+In this article, I'll be moving an Azure Resource Group with various contents over to another Azure Subscription.
+After the checklist has been seen and accompanied, it's time to move the stuff.

 Steps for Migrating Resources between Azure Subscriptions

 Following are the steps one would need to follow:

 - Select objects enabling the Move button.

 - Clean up the source environment.